-- A. Basic Requirements - 1.
-The District recognizes that the purpose and philosophy of teacher/educational specialist evaluations are: - a. for the continuous improvement of instruction - b. for the continuous improvement of overall classroom experience - c. to provide feedback to teachers/educational specialists regarding classroom performance - d. to offer assistance and support in areas identified as in need - e. to retain high quality classroom teachers/educational specialists by providing highly constructive and meaningful feedback - f. to provide the District with an additional tool in helping identify teacher/educational specialist leaders based model from which to conduct teacher/educational specialist evaluations.
+A. Basic Requirements

+- 1. The District recognizes that the purpose and philosophy of teacher/educational specialist evaluations are: - a. for the continuous improvement of instruction - b. for the continuous improvement of overall classroom experience - c. to provide feedback to teachers/educational specialists regarding classroom performance - d. to offer assistance and support in areas identified as in need - e. to retain high quality classroom teachers/educational specialists by providing highly constructive and meaningful feedback - f. to provide the District with an additional tool in helping identify teacher/educational specialist leaders based model from which to conduct teacher/educational specialist evaluations.
 This system will benefit the teacher/educational specialist, the District, and the students of the District.
 Beyond the supervisor's observations, this system provides for additional inputs to be taken into account when developing a teacher/educational specialist evaluation.

 Frontline Education Professional Growth is the recognized system for teacher/educational specialist evaluations.
-By utilizing electronic instrument for teacher/educational specialist evaluations, the District shall have a consistent, clearly defined, fair, valid, and researchd. student learning objectives each teacher/educational specialist creates at the start of the school year
+By utilizing electronic instrument for teacher/educational specialist evaluations, the District shall have a consistent, clearly defined, fair, valid, and research-